cilium/cilium/Documentation/network/servicemesh/external-ingress-policy.rst

     $ kubectl apply -f \ |SCM_WEB|\/examples/kubernetes/servicemesh/policy/external-lockdown.yaml

-With this policy applied, any request originating from outside the cluster will be rejected with a 403  Forbidden status code:
+With this policy applied, any request originating from outside the cluster will be rejected with a ``403 Forbidden``

 .. code-block:: shell-session